Two Weeks of Slovenian Food Along The Kolpa

 Craft Beer is Here

 Another local and emerging business in the region is the Vizir Brewery.
 What does a winery do when they’re in a saturated market?
 Diversify.
-Vizir started out as a winery, but as they grew in size they decided maybe it was time for a change and began brewing beer.
+Vizir started as a winery, but as they grew in size, they decided maybe it was time for a change and began brewing beer.
 Craft beer is something we’ve come to know and love in the states, but in Slovenia, it’s almost impossible to find.
 We were lucky enough to be given a tasting of all their great beers produced in Slovenia by the owner/head brewer himself.
 We suggest trying their buckwheat beer and a fresh cold one from the tank.

 Kmetija Kočevar was kind enough to show us a selection of his locally grown and produced hemp products from Bela Krajina.
 Hemp has to be one of the most versatile plants out there with a slew of health benefits.
-Some of the fine products we got to try were an herbal liquor, oil, flour, and freshly baked bread all from hemp.
+Some of the beautiful products we got to try were herbal liquor, oil, flour, and freshly baked bread all from hemp.
 As part of our goodbye, we even used some of the hemp flour delivered to us in the morning to cook up some goodbye American flapjacks.

-Read More: [Is Eating Organic Really Healthier?]
+Read More: [Is Eating Organic Healthier?]

 Heart Healthy Oils